jangsus1/Patch-Labeling-Study/tools/assets/intro_adaptive.md

-# Grid View
+# Tool Tutorial

-**Grid Labeling** allows you to reveal information selectively while completing tasks.
+**Grid Labeling Tool** allows you to reveal information selectively while completing tasks.

 ## How It Works
 - The visualization starts covered with patches.